whaynes/STCW23/jekyll/assessments/Common/EFA-4B4G.md

 ### Condition

-{{ "Given a resuscitation mannequin, when asked to demonstrate proper CPR compressions for 2 minutes," | markdownify }}
+Given a resuscitation mannequin, when asked to demonstrate proper CPR compressions for 2 minutes,

 ### Performance requirement